 Test #4: Launch a Referral Program to Your “Cherry Blossoms”

 These people know your brand well and have stayed loyal over time.
 For some reason they just don’t purchase very often.
 Keep them engaged and give them an incentive to share that good will with their friends and family by offering them to take part in your referral program.

 How You Can Implement This for Your Ecommerce Store

 To the Data & Analytics team, this means leveraging data collected through the purchase and returns process to distill actionable insights that unlock greater profits.

-By identifying specific clusters of customers, and their associated behaviors, we can help retailers to more precisely connect with their consumers.
+Customer segmentation identifies specific clusters of customers, and their associated behaviors, which can help retailers more precisely connect with their consumers.
 We can recognize characteristic behaviors and use the metrics of these clusters to better meet their needs and drive more optimal behaviors.

 The insights and resulting strategies are bound to differ across clients, but this framework enables us to work with retailers to help them do what they do best.